History of Abkhazia: Soviet Abkhazia

-The Abkhazian ASSR was the only autonomous republic in the USSR in which the language of the titular nation (in that case Abkhazian) was confirmed in its constitution as one of its official languages.
-However, the education system in Abkhazia operated through "the special national schools" in which the Abkhaz language was taught until the fifth grade, while the high schools in Abkhazia taught in Russian language.
-In 1938, the Central Committee of the Communist Party of the Soviet Union launched the educational reform throughout the entire Soviet Union, replacing "special national schools" with "the soviet schools of ordinary type" in which the subjects were taught in "the language of relevant [union] republic or in Russian language".
+The education system in Soviet Abkhazia operated through "the special national schools" in which the Abkhaz language was taught until the fifth grade, while the middle and high schools in Abkhazia taught in Russian language.
+Middle and high schools in Abkhazia did not teach in the Abkhaz language because of the language's lack of scientific terminology and its limited capacity to create new words through derivational processes.
+On 24 January 1938, the Central Committee of the Communist Party of the Soviet Union launched the educational reform throughout the entire Soviet Union, replacing "special national schools" with "the soviet schools of ordinary type" in which the subjects were taught in "the language of relevant [union] republic or in Russian language".
 Abkhaz schools were closed down in 1945–1946, requiring Abkhaz children to study in the Georgian language.
 When the wider Soviet reform was implemented in Abkhazia, the official reasons for choosing the Georgian language rather than Russian included the "lexical similarity of Abkhaz language to Georgian language" and the "common cultural heritage" of the Abkhaz and Georgians.
 The Abkhaz language continued to be taught in the new reorganized Abkhaz schools as a mandatory subject.

-Stalin's five-year plans also resulted in the resettlement of many Russians, Armenians and Georgians into the existing Abkhaz, Georgian, Greek and other minority population to work in the growing agricultural sector.
-The Greek population of Abkhazia was completely deported by Stalin in a single night in 1949 to Central Asia with Georgian immigrants taking over their homes.
-In 1959 the surviving Greeks were allowed to return.
-During the 1992-93 war, some 15,000 Greeks fled the turmoil in the region to Greece.